Muwatalli II: Reign

+Asia Minor

+In Western Anatolia (Asia Minor), Muwatalli entered the Treaty of Muwattalli II and Alakšandu of Wiluša (CTH 76).

 Move to Tarhuntassa

 At the start of Muwatalli II's reign the capital of Hatti was Hattusa, located in the northern region of Anatolia.
 Not long after he came into power, he made the decision to move the capital to a new location, which he named Tarhuntassa.
 There is no documentation stating the reason why the capital was moved, but scholars, based on later texts written by his brother Hattusili III and the campaigns Muwatalli II fought, have come up with two possible reasons.

 The first theory is that Muwatlli II moved the capital because of the border skirmishes between the Hittites and the Kaska, and later the rebellion by Piyamaradu.
 These disputes were on the northern border, and the capital of Hattusa is located near the northern border.
-After stabilizing the northern border, he moved the capital farther south, to the new location of Tarhuntassa.
-This new location was not only farther away from the troublesome northern border, but it was also strategically better for the upcoming fight against Egypt over Syria.
+After stabilizing the northern border, he moved the capital further south, to the new location of Tarhuntassa.
+This new location was not only further away from the troublesome northern border, but it was also strategically better for the upcoming fight against Egypt over Syria.

 The second theory of why Muwatalli II moved his capital south is for religious reasons.
-Itamar Singer, in his essay “The Failed Reforms of Akhenaten and Muwatalli” states that the reason for the move had deeper roots in a religious reform, although he does acknowledge the political advantages of the move.
+Itamar Singer, in his essay "The Failed Reforms of Akhenaten and Muwatalli", states that the reason for the move had deeper roots in a religious reform, although he does acknowledge the political advantages of the move.
 The main evidence for this is how the depiction of the Storm God on his royal seals changes significantly after the expulsion of Danuhepa.
 Muwatalli II introduces a new motif for seals that is followed by all the Hittite kings that rule after him: the Umarmungsszene (German) (the protective embrace of the deity).
 This style is identifiable because it shows the king being embraced by one (or more) gods.
 In Muwatalli II's seals, he is being embraced by the Storm God of Lightning (Pihassassa) instead of the traditional Storm God of Heaven (Teshub).

 This move would eventually lead to a bitter civil war after Muwatalli's death.